 The following are updates and resources intended to inform patrons about issues the district faces in its efforts to secure adequate funding and provide equity for all students, regardless of income.

-In December 2016, the Eudora Board of Education adopted their priorities for the 2017 session of the Kansas Legislature.
-Each January, these shares these priorities with the legislators representing the district.
-In 2017, this is Sen. Tom Holland, Rep. Kim Karleskint and Rep. John Wilson.
+In January 2018, the Eudora Board of Education adopted their priorities for the session of the Kansas Legislature.
+These priorities are shared shares these priorities with the legislators representing the district.
+In 2018, this is Sen. Tom Holland, Rep. Kim Karleskint and Rep. Eileen Horn.

 Superintendent of Schools Steve Splichal outlined these three top priorities for the district in letters to Eudora's elected officials: